QAN3103/Muskelultraschall/README.md

 After Hyperparameter-Tuning, the ANN model was trained using cross-validation with an optimal batch size of 8 and an optimal epoch count of 50.
 If the validation loss does not improve after 10 epochs, the learning rate will be reduced by a factor of 0.1, with a lower boundary of 0.0000001.
 Early stopping is also implemented when the validation loss doesn't improve for 20 epochs.
 In the end, the best model is saved as 'ANN_model.keras'.

-The output of the ANN ranges continuously between 0 and 1.
-To convert this continuous output into a binary classification, a threshold is applied.
-Values exceeding the threshold are classified as '1' (Sick), while values below or equal to the threshold are classified as '0' (Healthy).
-In this project, the optimal threshold was determined to be 0.4.

 #### 2. SVM Model
 In an SVM model, the primary parameters influencing performance are C, kernel type (linear, rbf, poly, sigmoid), and gamma setting (scale, auto).
 To identify the optimal combination of these parameters, Hyperparameter-Tuning is performed using GridSearchCV, with the F1 score as the evaluation metric.